hgorledeenn/baby-names-IOC/README.md

 ## Appendix:

 The specific wording for my survey questions is below.
-The anonymized survey data can be found at (anon-survey-data.csv)[anon-survey-data.csv].
+The anonymized survey data can be found at [anon-survey-data.csv](anon-survey-data.csv).
 > 1. Name of birth of respondent
 >     - “What is your name?”
 >     - [short answer response]